Allen-B1/ddgweb-api/docs/API.md

 ```js
 ddg.result(query)
 ```
 This function looks up `query` and returns a `Promise` with one argument.
-The argument is described below, as the `res` object.
+If a result was found, the promise resolves with the object described below.

 If no result was found, the function is rejected.

 **Example**
 ```js